usershoji/usershoji/README.md

 - Visualization: Power BI

 ### Projects 📚
-If you wish to see what I'm working on, click [here]
+If you wish to see what I'm working on, click [here](https://github.com/usershoji/data_portfolio.git)!

 ### Connect with me 🤝
 [LinkedIn](https://www.linkedin.com/in/eduardoshoji/)